the-senior-dev/sm_solid_js/README.md

   }
 }
 ```

+##### Solution #2
-2. Prefer **Composition** over **Inheritance** - this is something frameworks like `React` adopted to avoid problems that come from having long inheritance chains(like the violation of `LSP`).
+2. Prefer **Composition Over Inheritance** - this is something frameworks like `React` adopted to avoid problems that come from having long inheritance chains(like the violation of `LSP`).

-Instead of inheriting the tax application behaivour, we will add it to our objects at build time:
+Instead of inheriting the tax application behaivour, we will add it to our objects at build time.

 Our new class will looks something like this: